Taylor Hawkins: Foo Fighters

 After touring through the spring of 1996, Foo Fighters entered a Seattle studio with producer Gil Norton to record their second album.
 Conflict during recording reportedly erupted between Dave Grohl and drummer William Goldsmith, eventually causing Goldsmith to leave the band.
 The band regrouped in Los Angeles and almost completely re-recorded the album with Grohl on drums.
 The album, The Colour and the Shape, was released on May 20, 1997.
 Grohl called Hawkins, an acquaintance at the time, seeking his recommendations for a new drummer to join the band.
-Grohl was under the impression that Hawkins would not leave Morissette's touring band, given she was a bigger act than Foo Fighters at the time.
+Grohl assumed that Hawkins would not want to leave Morissette's touring band, given she was a bigger act than Foo Fighters at the time.
 To Grohl's surprise, however, Hawkins volunteered to join the band himself, explaining that he wanted to be a drummer in a rock band rather than for a solo act.
 The band announced Hawkins would be its new drummer on March 18, 1997.
 Hawkins first appeared with the Foo Fighters in the music video for the 1997 single "Monkey Wrench", although the song was recorded before he joined the band.

-In addition to his drumming with the Foo Fighters, Hawkins also provided vocals, guitar, and piano to various recordings.
+In addition to his drumming with the Foo Fighters, Hawkins provided vocals, guitar, and piano to various recordings.
 He performed the lead vocal on a cover of Pink Floyd's "Have a Cigar".
 Two versions of the song were released, one as the B-side to "Learn to Fly" and another on the Mission: Impossible 2 soundtrack album.
 He later sang lead vocals on "Cold Day in the Sun" from In Your Honor, which was later released as a single, as well as a cover of Cream's "I Feel Free", which appeared as the B-side of "DOA" and on the EP Five Songs and a Cover.
 Hawkins also sang lead vocals for the band's cover of Joe Walsh's "Life of Illusion".
 Later, he sang lead vocals for "Sunday Rain", a track on the Foo Fighters' 2017 album Concrete and Gold.
-He sang lead vocals on some songs during Foo Fighters live shows, such as a cover of Queen's "Somebody To Love" on his last concert with the band.
-He also contributed to the band's songwriting, and was listed as a co-writer on every album since There Is Nothing Left to Lose.
+He sang lead vocals on some songs during Foo Fighters live shows, particularly covers, such as Van Halen's "Ain't Talkin' 'bout Love" and Queen's "Somebody To Love", the latter of which he performed during what became his final concert with the band.
+He also contributed to the band's songwriting, and was listed as a co-writer on at least one song on every Foo Fighters album from There Is Nothing Left to Lose to Medicine at Midnight.

 Hawkins' final performance with the Foo Fighters before his death was at the Lollapalooza Argentina festival on March 20, 2022.
 Hawkins posthumously won three Grammys with the Foo Fighters on April 3, 2022.